387.5 MA Coverage for SSI Recipients

 When the CAO finds out that an individual is receiving SSI benefits, it will:

-NOTE: If needed information is not available, contact the person.
+NOTE: If needed information is not available, contact the individual.
 An Application for Benefits (PA 600) is not needed.

 NOTE: The individual is not automatically eligible for MA before the effective date of the SSI payment.
 The SSI application serves as an application for MA, and the retroactive period is the same as for any other MA application.
 The CAO must decide on retroactive MA eligibility for these individuals just as it does for other MA applicants.
 The date of the SSI application is also considered the date of the MA application.
 The retroactive period goes back three months before the month of application and extends up to the effective date of SSI payment. ( Chapter 338, Section 338.3, Retroactive MA Eligibility.)